Maultasche/VolunteerHours/README.md

 * [Development Plan](docs/DevelopmentPlan.md) - This is the current development plan where I've written down what I want to implement in order of implementation.
 In other words, it's the product backlog, and it will likely change significantly as development is under way.
 I also intend to add these as issues in Github.
 * [Development Notes](docs/DevelopmentNotes.md) - This is where I make notes for myself (or anyone else who's interested) while I'm developing.
 * [Application Component Hierarchy](docs/AppComponentTree.md) - This the current React application component hierarchy
+* [Static Prototypes](docs/StaticPrototypes.md) - The collection of static prototypes I've created.
+I typically create an HTML/CSS static prototype and then transform that into dynamic React components.

 ## Building and running